-Pulte Homes of Texas, L.P., a Texas limited partnership ("Pulte Homes") purchased approximately 42.80 acres of land within the District from the Developer, on which it is currently developing 229 single-family residential lots as Travis Ranch, Phase 2E.
-In addition, Pulte Homes is and will be the active homebuilder within Travis Ranch, Phase 2E.
+Pulte Homes of Texas, L.P., a Texas limited partnership ("Pulte Homes") purchased approximately 42.80 acres of land within the District from the Developer, on which it developed Travis Ranch, Phase 2E1 (98 lots) and is currently developing Travis Ranch, Phase 2E2 (132 lots).
+Pulte Homes is and will be the active homebuilder within Travis Ranch, Phase 2E1 and 2E2.
+In addition, Pulte Homes purchased an additional 81.26 acres for future development.
 Pulte Homes is a subsidiary of PulteGroup, Inc., which is a publicly traded company on the New York Stock Exchange and a national homebuilder.
 For more information, visit www.pultegroupinc.com.